 Because of the high competition that surrounds many ecommerce brands, your site’s ease of use can really be a make-or-break factor in its success.

 That’s why it’s so key to keep conversation rate optimization (CRO) in mind and consistently test elements like layouts, filters, and images for products, to see which ones result in better performance.

 Pop-ups, for example, may not be as effective as banners and may even turn off some users.
 You can also analyze your site’s performance through the use of heatmap, scrollmap and confetti reports.
 These reports track your site visitors’ behavior to illustrate where people are gravitating, where they’re bouncing, and more.

 As we’ve discussed before, you can set your site up for maximum CRO by optimizing your checkout process and being mindful of not overwhelming your shoppers with too many options.

-The brands that climb the SEO ladder successfully following best practices like making use of the right keywords, taking note of what audiences do and don’t respond to, and having a consistent listing process.
-While solid SEO takes time, it’s a worthwhile endeavor for e-commerce businesses that aim to be around — and thriving — for the long haul.
+The brands that climb the SEO ladder successfully follow best practices like making use of the right keywords, taking note of what audiences do and don’t respond to, and having a consistent listing process.
+While solid SEO takes time, it’s a worthwhile endeavor for ecommerce businesses that aim to be around (and thriving) for the long haul.

 Ecommerce SEO strategy: A checklist for getting started